Soak the Rich: Reception

 Frank Nugent of The New York Times wrote, "Collegiate radicals come in for a rather cruel lampooning at the hands of those old die-hards, Ben Hecht and Charles MacArthur, in the antic pair's latest picture, Soak the Rich, which moved into the Astor last night.
 Their spoofing of youth in revolt is frequently amusing and the quality of the dialogue proves that the premier filmmakers of Astoria have lost none of their wit.
 The same, alas, cannot be said of their sense of direction."

+Variety criticised Hecht and MacArthur for failing to adapt their stage technique to that of a motion picture, and described this as "the chief stumbling block ...
+It's a simple plot which has possibilities, but it is developed along stage lines, with scenes held too long to one spot and over elaboratlon."
+The comments regarding the performances of the cast were lukewarm with the exception of Lionel Stander, whose performance was described as "outstanding."

+Picturegoer’s Lionel Collier offered a three-star (very good) rating in his review and wrote : "When Ben Hecht and Charles MacArthur start satirising the pseudo-intellectuals and idealists you can be pretty sure that you are going to be entertained, and this picture does not belie that promise.
+It is a little haphazard but the dialogue is witty and subtle."
+Collier wrote approvingly of the cast and commented, "Walter Connolly gives a fine study … John Howard acts with sincerity as Buzz and Mary Taylor is excellent as Belinda.
+Lionel Stander as the eccentric revolutionary presents a brilliant piece of character work."